-Overall, we found that the judgements and estimates made by management to determine the discount rates, long-term growth rates and the cash flows used in the valuation models were reasonable.
+Overall, we found the assumptions made by management to determine the discount rates, long-term growth rates and the cash flows used in the valuation models to be reasonable.

-We assessed the adequacy of the disclosures related to the carrying value of investments in associates and joint ventures in the context of IFRS disclosure requirements and agreed disclosures in the financial statements to the models tested and the assumptions applied in those models.
+We assessed the adequacy of the disclosures related to the carrying value of investments in associates and joint ventures in the context of IFRS disclosure requirements, including those relating to sensitivities, and agreed disclosures in the financial statements to the models tested and the assumptions applied in those models.
 We are satisfied that appropriate disclosure has been made.